-Homework problems will be assigned every week or so and posted on Blackboard.
-These are to be completed and turned in by the specified due time.
+Homework problems (following 9th edition textbook) will be assigned every two week or so and posted on Blackboard.
+These are to be turned in by the specified due time.
 You may work with other people on homework, but all writeups must be individual efforts.

-All work will be submitted electronically through the Blackboard system.
-Late homework will not be accepted.
+All homework should be submitted electronically through the Blackboard system.
+Late homework will get zero credit.